Kacpu/NeurogameFighters/README.md

 * XAML

 ## Launch
+To run the application you must have .NET 5 installed.

-In the publish directory run the `NeuroFighters.exe` file or go to the NeurogameFighters directory with the .csproj file and type `dotnet run` in terminal.
+Then run `NeuroFighters.exe` in the publish directory or go to the NeurogameFighters directory with the .csproj file and type `dotnet run` in terminal.

 ## Features
 * Player vs Player mode